State Space Model

 Parameters:

-• args – A (group X time X measures) tensor.
+• y – A (group X time X measures) tensor.
 Optional if initial_state is specified.

 • n_step – What is the horizon for the predictions output for each timepoint?
 Defaults to one-step-ahead predictions (i.e. n_step=1).